Through Total Technological Mastering, Rottendorf strives to be the CDMO with the highest technological competency in the market.

-Therefore eliminating customers needs to provide expertise on product technology and technical operations
+We eliminate the customer's need to provide expertise on product technology and technical operations.

 Recently, we were approached by a mid-size pharmaceutical company who had an active pharmaceutical ingredient (API) they wanted to begin testing in clinical trials.

-The challenge was, looking for a contract provider equipped to scale its formula for 5 kg development batches into 80 kg trial batches.
-For this pharma client, the deciding factor in selecting Rottendorf was our ability to adapt from lab-scale equipment to larger batch sizes and optimize the process for clinical trial batches - with the ultimate goal of commercial distribution.
+The challenge was looking for a contract provider equipped to scale their formula from 5 kg development batches to 80 kg trial batches.
+For this pharma client, the deciding factor in selecting Rottendorf was our ability to adapt from lab-scale equipment to larger batch sizes and optimize the process for clinical trial batches with the ultimate goal of commercial distribution.
 We always optimize for the end-goal of commercial production.
-For the client, our ability to support their present needs as well as their future needs, following product approval, was critically important.
+For the client, our ability to support their present needs, as well as their future needs and following product approval, was critically important.

-To accomplish process scale-up from 5 kg to 80 kg, we narrowed our focus to those aspects of the process where potential scale-up issues were identified.
-Specifically, the development team at Rottendorf determined ways to address issues that arose during:
+To accomplish the scale-up from 5 kg to 80 kg, we narrowed our focus to those aspects of the process where potential scale-up issues were identified.
+Specifically, the development team at Rottendorf determined ways to address issues that arose during the process:

-In hot melt extrusion, a new material, the extrudate, is formed when forced through an orifice or die under controlled conditions, like temperature, mixing, feed-rate and pressure.
-Unlike simple extrusion, in hot melt extrusion, polymer, drug & excipient blends are completely mixed in the molten state, with the molten polymer acting as the thermal binder.
-When dealing with hot melt extrusion, the temperature must be higher than the melting point, and the drug or polymer must be kept stable throughout the thermal process.
+In hot melt extrusion of a new material, the extrudate is formed when forced through an orifice or die under controlled conditions like temperature, mixing, feed-rate and pressure.
+Unlike simple extrusion, in hot melt extrusion the polymer, drug and excipient blends are completely mixed in the molten state with the molten polymer acting as the thermal binder.
+When dealing with hot melt extrusion, the temperature must be higher than the melting point and the drug or polymer must be kept stable throughout the thermal process.

 In this case, the client's polymer API mixture was melting in the feeding zone and blocking it.
 This blockage was forcing production to stop every 30 minutes to clear the feeding zone.

-We found that when the extrudate was milled one time per the client’s specifications, it resulted in inconsistent particle size and distribution.
-Milling had to be repeated to obtain a homogenous blend, which wasted valuable time in our tight timeframe.
+We found that when the extrudate was milled one time, per the client’s specifications, it resulted in inconsistent particle size and distribution.
+Milling had to be repeated to obtain a homogeneous blend, which wasted valuable time in our tight time-frame.

 Finally, the last hurdle we overcame appeared during the compression phase.
 Common challenges with compression include poor powder properties, difficulty compressing the powder into a stable tablet, poor flow in the hopper, lack of lubrication, and cracking and sticking.
 For this trial batch, cracks on the tablets appeared after they were compressed.

 Resolving this problem required two critical adjustments.
 First, we increased the dwell time during compression by slowing the compression speed.
-Second, we increased the pre-compression force to better remove dissolved gases from the tablets - thus reducing the main compression force.
-The result: no more cracked tablets.
+Second, we increased the pre-compression force to better remove dissolved gases from the tablets by reducing the main compression force.
+The result was successfully eliminating the production of cracked tablets.

-This project – with rapid turnarounds, sizeable scale-up and challenging production issues – brought together expertise in a number of fields, from technology transfer, regulatory and chemistry, to process design and engineering.
+This project with its rapid turnarounds, sizable scale-up, and challenging production issues brought together expertise in a number of fields from technology transfer, regulatory, and chemistry to process design and engineering.
 We helped our client quickly manufacture trial batches in the necessary quantities, while taking future bulk production needs into account to ensure a smooth path towards commercialization.